nverchev/drytorch/docs/tutorials/getting_started.md

 ### Define Data Structures

 Following its philosophy, DRYTorch supports structured inputs and outputs for your model, as well as targets for your loss.
-This is particularly helpful for unstructured data of different inputs (e.g. modalities) or targets.
+This is particularly helpful for unstructured data of different inputs (e.g., modalities) or targets.

 The structure for inputs and targets must be compatible with the default PyTorch `collate_fn`.
 This means it can be a `torch.Tensor`, a list of tensors, or a namedtuple of tensors.
 Outputs can have an arbitrary type.